 Finally, CLDN acknowledges that people have an expectation based in common law that any and all personal information shared with the agency will be received by it in the strictest confidence and will be so treated and maintained.

 Senior staff will develop and communicate detailed procedures for the purpose of privacy protection.

-Approved by: Colin Kemp Date: September 29, 2015
+Approved by: Colin Kemp for the Board of Directors Date: September 29, 2015